KristianKorsgaard/Led/README.md

 # Led
-A library for simple LED manipulation
+An Arduino library for simple LED manipulation